Sang Jijia

-Sang Jijia (桑吉加) is a Chinese choreographer.
-He was a dancer with Guangdong Modern Dance Company and City Contemporary Dance Company in the 1990s.
+Sang Jijia (桑吉加) is a Chinese dancer and choreographer, and artistic director of the Hong Kong City Contemporary Dance Company.

-Sang then studied with William Forsythe and worked with The Forsythe Company as choreographer and dancer until 2006.

-Sang is now Resident Artist of BeijingDance / LDTX and Guangdong Modern Dance Company.
+Sang was a dancer with Guangdong Modern Dance Company and City Contemporary Dance Company in the 1990s.
+He then studied with William Forsythe and worked with The Forsythe Company as a choreographer and dancer until 2006, subsequently becoming Resident Artist of BeijingDance / LDTX and Guangdong Modern Dance Company.
+He became an honorary fellow of the Hong Kong Academy for Performing Arts in 2023.
+He was appointed artistic director of the City Contemporary Dance Company in 2025.